This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Measure Accurately: Use a kitchen scale or spoon and level dry ingredients for consistent results.
-Too much flour or cocoa can make the cupcakes dry.
+• Measure Carefully: Use a kitchen scale or spoon and level dry ingredients to avoid adding too much flour or cocoa, which can dry out the cupcakes.

 Frequently Asked Questions